Anut-py/h-raylib/CONTRIBUTING.md

 ### Private modules

-h-raylib has 3 modules that are not exposed for external use: `Raylib.Native`, `Raylib.Internal`, and `Raylib.Util`.
+h-raylib has 3 modules that are not exposed for external use: `Raylib.Native`, `Raylib.Internal`, and `Raylib.ForeignUtil`.

 #### Raylib.Native